duongel/XcodeKeyBindings/README.md

 2. `./copyKeyBindings.sh`

 # Note
-Your user password is required to write to `/Applications/Xcode.app/Contents/Frameworks/IDEKit.framework/Versions/A/Resources/`
+- Your user password is required to write to `/Applications/Xcode.app/Contents/Frameworks/IDEKit.framework/Versions/A/Resources/`
+- Replaces all current key bindings!